lino-framework/book/docs/specs/projects/nomti.rst

 Is MTI a bad thing?
 ===================

-If you believe that multi-table inheritance "is a bad thing" (`Two scoops of Django <https://django.2scoops.org/>`_), then this example shows how you would solve the same real-world problem as :mod:`lino_book.projects.mti` by using OneToOneFields instead of MTI.
+If you believe that multi-table inheritance "is a bad thing", then this example shows how you would solve the same real-world problem as :mod:`lino_book.projects.mti` by using OneToOneFields instead of MTI.

 .. how to test just this document:
     $ python setup.py test -s tests.SpecsTests.test_projects_nomti

     doctest init:
     >>> from lino import startup
     >>> startup('lino_book.projects.nomti.settings')